godaddy/gasket/packages/gasket-plugin-command/README.md

 ### Command Configuration

-Commands can be configurared with options(flags), arugments, defaults, and parsing functions.
+Commands can be configured with options(flags), arugments, defaults, and parsing functions.
+The type definitions for the command configuration are also available.

 #### Arguments